Radiokot/photoprism-android-client/README.md

 <br>
 …and 3 anonymous sponsors.

-*I am very grateful to everyone [supporting this project](https://radiokot.com.ua/tip) ❤️ To join this public list, email me the transaction reference once it is complete. &emsp;*
+*I am very grateful to everyone [supporting this project](https://radiokot.com.ua/tip) ❤️ To join this public list, email me the transaction reference once it is complete.
+By the way, sponsors get [extensions](https://github.com/Radiokot/photoprism-android-client/wiki/Gallery-extensions) for free.*

 ## License
 I reject the concept of intellectual property.
 Claiming ownership over information that can be replicated perfectly and endlessly is inherently flawed.
 Consequently, any efforts to uphold such form of ownership inevitably result in some people gaining unjustifiable control over other's tangible resources, such as computers, printing equipment, construction materials, etc. <sup>[1](repository-assets/kinsella_against_intellectual_property.pdf)</sup>